27.1: Regulation of Gene Expression in Bacteria

 The resolution of the structure above was insufficient to show the amino acid side chains.
 Figure \(\PageIndex{7}\) shows an interactive iCn3D model of the NMR solution structure of the dimer of LAC repressor DNA-binding domain complexed to its natural operator O1 (2KEI).

-Note the presents of white spheres representing hydrogen atoms (these don't appear in crystal structure but do in NMR structures.
+Note the presence of white spheres representing hydrogen atoms (these do not appear in crystal structures but do in NMR structures).
 Color coding is the same as above.
 Zoom in to see specific interactions between the protein and the exposed DNA base hydrogen bond donors and acceptors.
-The complex of O1 and O2 shows similar specific and nonspecific contacts, which makes sense given the lambda repressor has similar affinity for those two operator sites.
-In contrast, one side of the O3 complex shows a loss of protein: DNA interactions, consistent with its lower affinity of its operator O3.
+The O1 and O2 complex exhibits similar specific and nonspecific contacts, as expected, given that the lambda repressor has similar affinity for these two operator sites.
+In contrast, one side of the O3 complex exhibits a reduction in protein-DNA interactions, consistent with its lower affinity for the O3 operator.

 The Lac Operon: Activation by Catabolite Activator Protein

 Bacteria typically can use a variety of substrates as carbon sources.
-However, because glucose is usually preferable to other substrates, bacteria have mechanisms to ensure that alternative substrates are only used when glucose has been depleted.
+However, because glucose is usually preferred over other substrates, bacteria have mechanisms to ensure that alternative substrates are used only after glucose has been depleted.
 Additionally, bacteria have mechanisms to ensure that the genes encoding enzymes for using alternative substrates are expressed only when the alternative substrate is available.
-In the 1940s, Jacques Monod was the first to demonstrate a preference for certain substrates over others through his studies of E. coli’s growth when cultured in the presence of two different substrates simultaneously.
-Such studies generated diauxic growth curves, like the one shown in Figure \(\PageIndex{8}\).
-Although the preferred substrate glucose is used first, E. coli grows quickly and the enzymes for lactose metabolism are absent.
+In the 1940s, Jacques Monod was the first to demonstrate a preference for certain substrates over others through his studies of E. coli growth when cultured simultaneously in the presence of two different substrates.
+Such studies generated diauxic growth curves, as shown in Figure \(\PageIndex{8}\).
+Although the preferred substrate glucose is used first, E. coli grows quickly, and the enzymes for lactose metabolism are absent.
 However, once glucose levels are depleted, growth rates slow, inducing the expression of the enzymes needed for the metabolism of the second substrate, lactose.
 Notice how the growth rate in lactose is slower, as indicated by the lower steepness of the growth curve.

-The ability to switch from glucose use to another substrate like lactose is a consequence of the activity of an enzyme called Enzyme IIA (EIIA).
-When glucose levels drop, cells produce less ATP from catabolism and EIIA becomes phosphorylated.
+The ability to switch from glucose use to another substrate, like lactose, is a consequence of the activity of an enzyme called Enzyme IIA (EIIA).
+When glucose levels drop, cells produce less ATP from catabolism, and EIIA becomes phosphorylated.
 Phosphorylated EIIA activates adenylyl cyclase, an enzyme that converts some of the remaining ATP to cyclic AMP (cAMP), a cyclic derivative of AMP and an important signaling molecule involved in glucose and energy metabolism in E. coli, as shown in Figure \(\PageIndex{9}\).
 As a result, cAMP levels begin to rise in the cell.
-This is an indicator to the cell, that overall energy levels are low and that ATP is being depleted.
+This signals to the cell that overall energy levels are low and that ATP is being depleted.

 Figure \(\PageIndex{11}\) shows an interactive iCn3D model of the Catabolite activator protein CAP-DNA complex with bound cAMP (2CGP).